 Granville Island is not exactly an island but it is an actual sandpit!
-You will have huge options for food and drink here.
-Be it shopping or collecting souvenir, watching a show in the theater or visiting the public market.
+With a variety of food stalls, it offers a wide array of tasty treats and drinks here.
+A bevy of activities is also available, such as shopping or collecting souvenirs, watching a show in the theater, or visiting the public market to buy fresh produce.
 Granville Island has everything for everyone!

 Granville Island Tour

-If you are a lover or admirer of ancient culture than Brockton Totem Pole is for you!
+If you are a lover or admirer of ancient culture then Brockton Totem Pole is for you!
 Visit and explore the artistic and cultural hub of Vancouver.
 There are a large number of totem poles spread across Stanley Park.
-It is a 20 minute walk from Harbour entrance to Stanley Park.
+It is a 20-minute walk from the Harbour entrance to Stanley Park.

 Stanley Park Small-Group Bike Tour with E-Bike Option